helloimalemur/air-quality/README.md

     cycle/alert on sub after data fetch
     fetch per location - for subs, currently only fetches current location

-Notifications and Web Interface to notify subscribers of questionable/hazardous air quality in their area, using data from https://www.iqair.com/

 Create ./config/Settings.toml
 ```toml